calvached/calvached.github.io/source/_posts/2015-01-20-a-necessary-alliance-frontend-and-backend.markdown

 Let's say we have a Collection called "Library" and inside this "Library" we have various Models called "Book".
 If I wanted to add a new "Book" to my "Library" I have to send in my "Book" data to the server.

-{% coderay AJAX example in Coffeescript lang:coffeescript %}
+{% coderay AJAX example in Coffeescript lang:ruby %}
   $.ajax 'http://localhost:9393/library/new',
     type: 'POST'
     data: {'title': 'The Importance of Being Earnest', 'author': 'Oscar Wilde'}